diagram

 The Administrative Experience

 Administrators are crucial to the success of the GenYES experience.
-Our evaluation studies show that a supportive administration greatly increases the success of GenYES programs in their schools.
-Your support of the program will reap great rewards, including increased technology integration in your school, additional student support resources to help your technology program, increased student involvement in the educational goals of the school and much more.
+Administrative support of the program will reap great rewards, including increased technology integration school-wide, additional student support resources to help your technology program, increased student involvement in the educational goals of the school and much more.

-This is not a "quick fix" solution to all problems - nothing that really works every is.
+This is not a "quick fix" solution to all technology problems - nothing that really works every is.
 But taking the time and making the effort to support GenYES is worth it.
 As a company and as dedicated educators we are committed to your success.
 We invite you to attend the GenYES training session and use the resources of the GenYES support staff throughout the term of the class.
 We are here to help you in the support of your GenYES program and your school.
+(Download PDF - The GenYES Administrator: Keys to Success)